Translational Science Education Digital Badging Program at NCATS

 Opportunities to Earn Digital Badges

-NCATS offers several opportunities to earn digital badges, including two courses open to the public.
-To receive a badge, you must complete certain earning criteria.
+We offer several opportunities to earn digital badges, including two courses open to the public.
+To receive a badge, you must meet certain criteria.
 For more information about earning criteria, visit our badge pages on Credly.

 Principles of Preclinical Translational Science

-Learn more about the course for this badge, MEDI 501.
+Learn more about the course for this badge, Principles for Preclinical Translational Science.

 Translational Science in the COVID-19 Pandemic

-Badge earners understand effective translational science strategies used by NCATS to address research challenges magnified during the COVID-19 pandemic.
-They will appreciate translational science approaches at the preclinical, clinical and population health levels and understand how these approaches can be broadly applied to research questions.
+Badge earners have completed the online course Translational Science in the COVID-19 Pandemic.
+You have gained an understanding of effective translational science strategies used by NCATS and NIH colleagues to address research challenges magnified during the COVID-19 pandemic and to bring COVID diagnostics and therapeutics to the public.
+You have gained an appreciation of translational science approaches at the preclinical, clinical and population health levels that help to accelerate progress along the translational pipeline, and you understand how these approaches can be broadly applied to advance translational progress.

-Learn more about the course for this badge, MEDI 502.
+Learn more about the course for this badge, Translational Science in the COVID-19 Pandemic.

 Storytelling in Translational Science

-Badge earners demonstrate the ability to tell a comprehensive and impactful story about their research, translational science and NCATS.
+Badge earners have demonstrated their ability to tell a comprehensive and impactful story about their research, translational science and NCATS using the NCATS Storytelling Guide Worksheet.

 Translational Science Training Program